callixte-girard/YoutubeChannelLeecher/README.md

 ## To-do
 - add a way to recognise videos that come from already known channels / users.
 - maybe differentiate `/channel/` and `/user/` cases ?
-- grab publisher of each video too (when not scraping a whole channel but just a playlist)
-- calculate number of vids in channels collection intelligently (just count number of links in `All Videos`)
-- auto-detect failed videos and mark them as so before continuing
 - maintain binding between OneDrive files and Notion entries :
+- calculate number of vids in channels collection intelligently (just count number of links in All Videos or in Playlist)
     - inspect each video each time and validate or report (+ download) present or missing ones each time program is launched.
     — download only files that are not present and mark them the same way in Notion.
     - add the link to the OneDrive video in Notion (add a URL attribute)
 - auto-detect which part of the raw title contains video number, if any

 ## Done
+- grab publisher of each video too (when not scraping a whole channel but just a playlist)
+- auto-detect failed videos and mark them as so before continuing
 - grab a playlist similarly to a channel, which means, with saving video infos and downloading them.
 - programmatically check that every video in channel is either `Downloaded` or `Ignored` and thus remove column to manually ignore column `Download status`
 - change logic from `Ignore` to `Complete`